Compare two cars

 Safety

 The fact that the BMW got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, puts it sky-high safety-wise, in my eyes at least.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
 On the other hand, taking kerb weight as an important factor into account, Panamera offers a considerable difference of 24% more metal.

 Reliability

-Reliability is not the best thing to consider on the make level, but it is worth mentioning that BMW does have a slight advantage, when all the models are taken into account.
-These are the official statistics, while our visitors describe reliability of BMW with an average rating of 4.2, and models under the Porsche badge with 3.7 out of 5.
+I don't like generalizing things when it comes to reliability, although it does seem that BMW does have a slight advantage, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of BMW with an average rating of 4.1, and models under the Porsche badge with 3.9 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-That apart, owners of different cars powered by the same engine as 5 Series rank it on average as 4.3, while the one under the competitor's bonnet gets 3.0 out of 5.
+We should definitely mention that owners of cars with the same powertrain as 5 Series rank it on average as 4.3, while the one under the competitor's bonnet gets 3.0 out of 5.

 Performance & Fuel economy